-5 Computational (AI) Model Development
+5 Computational (AI) Model Development & Deployment

 To summary, Figure 27 shows the key steps in a computational (AI) model development.
-It includes at least three important steps, namely the hypothetical computational model, the performance criteria and the learning algorithm.
+It includes at least three important steps, namely the hypothetical computational model specification, the performance criteria determination and the learning algorithm design.
+Once a computational model has been developed, prototypical application system(s) can be developed and deployed.
+Figure 28 shows a schematic diagram for the deployment of an AI application system.